-- establishing boundaries for applicable land - defining all precincts and their boundaries - establishing strategic objectives for all precincts - applying land use zones to the initial precincts - implementing various clauses and mans - protecting transport corridors and utility sites - providing performance criteria for the master planning process - identifying the types of development applications that are to be referred to Western Sydney Airport and/or relevant Commonwealth department - ensuring there is no increase in noise sensitive uses within the Australian Noise Exposure Concept (ANEC)/ Australian Noise Exposure Forecast (ANEF) 20 and above contours.
+- establishing boundaries for applicable land - defining all precincts and their boundaries - establishing strategic objectives for the Aerotropolis - applying land use zones to the initial precincts - implementing various clauses and maps - protecting transport corridors and utility sites - identifying the types of development applications that are to be referred to Western Sydney Airport - ensuring there is no intensification in noise sensitive uses within the Australian Noise Exposure Concept (ANEC)/Australian Noise Exposure Forecast (ANEF) 20 and above contours - outlining a framework for planning pathways.

 A combination of new and existing zones will be applied in the SEPP to enable the unique development opportunities that the Aerotropolis provides.
-These have been defined for the initial precincts, with zoning for the remaining precincts to occur at precinct planning stage:
+These have been defined for the initial precincts, with zoning for the remaining precincts to occur at a later stage:

-Enterprise Zone:
+• Enterprise Zone:

 land where enterprise uses are supported while mitigating impacts of airport operations.
-Residential development and other noise sensitive uses not permitted.
+Residential development and other noise sensitive uses are not permitted.